Area of Interest: a map of the area agreed between iwi/hapū and the Crown when a Deed of Settlement is signed.

 Marae: a traditional meeting place for whānau, hapū and iwi members usually characterised by a named wharenui [meeting house] and named wharekai [dining house].
 Some marae are more commonly known by the name of their wharenui, which is usually named after a tupuna [ancestor].

-Ngā Iwi o Taranaki: Nga Iwi o Taranaki the eight iwi of Taranaki jointly negotiated the Collective Redress Deed (Te Ruruku Pūtakerongo) with the Crown for Taranaki Maunga [formerly Mt Taranaki / Mt Egmont] signed on 1 September 2023.
+Ngā Iwi o Taranaki: the eight iwi of Taranaki jointly negotiated the Collective Redress Deed (Te Ruruku Pūtakerongo) with the Crown for Taranaki Maunga [formerly Mt Taranaki / Mt Egmont] signed on 1 September 2023.

-Post-Treaty settlement governance entity: Post-Treaty settlement governance entity the representative organisation established after a Treaty settlement with the Crown that has the purpose of representing the iwi members and managing any assets resulting from the settlement.
+Post-Treaty settlement governance entity: the representative organisation established after a Treaty settlement with the Crown that has the purpose of representing the iwi members and managing any assets resulting from the settlement.

 Pou Ārahi: Manager / GM / CEO (from ārahi – to guide).

-Recognised iwi in the Māori Fisheries Act: Recognised iwi in the Maori Fisheries Act 2004. the Act identified a finite list of iwi for the purposes of allocation of fisheries assets; the list is comprehensive and means that all Māori can affiliate by whakapapa to at least one iwi.
+Recognised iwi in the Māori Fisheries Act: the Act identified a finite list of iwi for the purposes of allocation of fisheries assets; the list is comprehensive and means that all Māori can affiliate by whakapapa to at least one iwi.

-Recognised iwi organisation in the Māori Fisheries Act (RIO): Recognised iwi organisation in the Maori Fisheries Act 2004. an organisation recognised by Te Ohu Kai Moana Trustee Limited under section 27 as representing a particular iwi but not to receive fisheries assets; each iwi can have only one recognised iwi organisation; see Schedule 4 of the Act for the full list.
+Recognised iwi organisation in the Māori Fisheries Act (RIO): an organisation recognised by Te Ohu Kai Moana Trustee Limited under section 27 as representing a particular iwi but not to receive fisheries assets; each iwi can have only one recognised iwi organisation; see Schedule 4 of the Act for the full list.

-Representative Māori Organisation in the Māori Fisheries Act 2004: Representative Maori Organisation in the Maori Fisheries Act 2004 under section 29 of the Māori Fisheries Act 2004 a Representative Māori Organisation is entitled to participate in the procedures to appoint or remove a member or alternate member of Te Kāwai Taumata (Māori Fisheries Electoral College) as provided for in Schedule 8, and to appoint a member of any committee of representatives established under section 116.
+Representative Māori Organisation in the Māori Fisheries Act 2004: under section 29 of the Māori Fisheries Act 2004 a Representative Māori Organisation is entitled to participate in the procedures to appoint or remove a member or alternate member of Te Kāwai Taumata (Māori Fisheries Electoral College) as provided for in Schedule 8, and to appoint a member of any committee of representatives established under section 116.

 Representative Organisation: the organisation which holds a mandate to represent the specific kinship groups [hapū and iwi] identified on that web page.